Molmed/seqreports/README.md

 workDir = '/path/to/temporary/storage/space'
 ```

-## Development
+## Contributing and Development

-There are two primary branches of this project:
-- `master`: The stable release branch
-- `dev`: The development and test branch, to which pull requests should be made.
+To contribute to this repo, fork it and make a pull request to the main branch.

 Tests are run through GitHub Actions when pushing code to the repo.
 See instructions below on how to reproduce it locally.